sajeev402/Taskform/README.md

 # React + Vite

+Taskform” is a front-end web application built using React + Vite (JavaScript) that allows users to create, track and manage tasks via a form‐based interface.
+It’s a responsive single-page app with form validation, state management, and dynamic updates.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: